Communicative Disorders and Deaf Education (COMDDE)

 The Adele and Dale Young Education Technology Center (YETC) is an open-access computer lab located in room 170 in the Education building.
 The lab’s primary focus is on students and faculty in Utah State University's College of Education and Human Services, but various YETC resources are accessible to different audiences.
 The lab features open-access computer facilities, a circulating collection of educational text and textbooks, and NASA Educator Resource Center materials for Utah teachers and homeschooling parents.
 The lab also provides TeacherLINK, an online technology and tool resource for educators and students, as a free public service.

-Established over 30 years ago, the Center for Persons with Disabilities (CPD) is one of 61 University Centers for Excellence in Disabilities Research, Education and Training located at major universities throughout the United States, its trusts and territories.
-The CPD currently operates over 65 high-quality programs throughout Utah and the nation, with particular focus on rural, remote, and underserved areas.
+Established over 30 years ago, the Center for Persons with Disabilities (CPD) was founded.
+It was renamed the Institute for Disability Research, Policy, & Practice (DRPP) and is one of 61 University Centers for Excellence in Disabilities Research, Education and Training located at major universities throughout the United States, its trusts and territories.
+The IDRPP currently operates over 65 high-quality programs throughout Utah and the nation, with particular focus on rural, remote, and underserved areas.
 Diverse projects conduct basic and applied research, provide consumer supports and services, train students, paraprofessionals and professionals, and disseminate information in multiple formats, including web-based information, DVDs, and distance education.
-By combining a variety of disciplines, cutting-edge technology, and research in numerous areas, the CPD provides unique opportunities for consumers and trainees.
+By combining a variety of disciplines, cutting-edge technology, and research in numerous areas, the IDRPP provides unique opportunities for consumers and trainees.
 Projects cover a wide array of topics, all with the common goal of improving the quality of lives for persons with disabilities and their families.

-Funded primarily through external grants, contracts and cooperative agreements with federal, state and local government agencies, the CPD is the second largest research center on the USU campus.
-For every university dollar received in fiscal year 2004, the CPD generated more than five additional dollars from external sources, culminating in a total budget of over $15 million.
+Funded primarily through external grants, contracts and cooperative agreements with federal, state and local government agencies, the IDRPP is the second largest research center on the USU campus.
+For every university dollar received in fiscal year 2004, the CPD (now IDRPP) generated more than five additional dollars from external sources, culminating in a total budget of over $15 million.

 Edith Bowen Laboratory School (EBLS)